VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ### Storing Denormalized Views in a Database

 One common option for storing the read-side data is to use a set of relational database tables to hold the de-normalized views.
-The read-side should be optimized for fast reads, so there is typically no benefit in storing normalized data because this will require complex queries to construct the data for the client.
+You should optimize the read-side for fast reads, so there is typically no benefit in storing normalized data because this will require complex queries to construct the data for the client.
 This implies that goals for the read-side should be to keep the queries as simple as possible,